feldera/feldera/docs/sql/json.md

 SELECT CAST(ARRAY[1,2,3] AS VARIANT)[1]
 1

--- Acessing items in a VARIANT array returns VARIANT values, -- even if the array itself does not contain VARIANT values -- (Otherwise TYPEOF would not compile)
+-- Accessing items in a VARIANT array returns VARIANT values, -- even if the array itself does not contain VARIANT values -- (Otherwise TYPEOF would not compile)
 SELECT TYPEOF(CAST(ARRAY[1,2,3] AS VARIANT)[1])